 No. Name Description 1 Data selection Check the data to export, setting data, route/user chart, and playback data.
-(The size of the log data is large, thus some time may be required to export the data.)
+(The size of the log data is large, thus some time may be re- quired to export the data.)
 2 [Export] button Click to export all items selected on this menu.
 The [SAVE FILE] dialog box appears.
 Select where to save the data, then click the [Save] button.
 3 [Execute] button Saves test data to the SSD, for use by service technicians.
 Only service technicians can extract the data.
+4 [Export Event Log] button, [Export Ap- plication Log] but- ton Export the (encoded) event log and application log, respec- tively.
+The exported file can be sent to an agent or dealer to assist in troubleshooting.